Unless you have been living under a rock, you have likely heard of lo-fi music.

 Having an understanding of each of these audio effects will help you spice up your tracks.
 One of our absolute favorite effects for lo-fi music is the bit-crusher .

 Bit-crushers reduce the overall resolution of a sound by lower the sampling rate.
 This effect adds a unique flavor of distortion that helps mask the cold, high-fidelity digital audio world.
-Most DAWs have some form of bit-crusher integrated into them, though if you’re looking for a solid, third-party bit-crusher, here are a few plug-ins I recommend:
+Most DAWs have some form of bit-crusher integrated into them, though there are plenty of solid, third-party bit-crusher plugins out there.

 There are so many benefits to tape saturation that I could write an article detailing my undying love for it.
 In lo-fi music, tape saturation is KEY.